chef-cookbooks/supermarket-omnibus-cookbook/README.md

 # supermarket-omnibus-cookbook

-This cookbook installs the [Chef Supermarket](https://github.com/opscode/supermarket) server using the [omnibus-supermarket](https://github.com/opscode/omnibus-supermarket) packages from PackageCloud.
+This cookbook installs the [Chef Supermarket](https://github.com/opscode/supermarket) server using the [omnibus-supermarket](https://github.com/opscode/omnibus-supermarket) packages from package.chef.io.
 This cookbook also renders supermarket.json file which is used for managing configuration of Supermarket.

 # Usage